 My name is Brian Weiner and I am 43-years-old.
 I live with my family in Thornhill, Ont.
 I am also the Vice President of Product and Strategy at Visa Canada.
 About eight years ago, my daughter Talia, now nine, was diagnosed with retinoblastoma, a rare childhood cancer of the eye.
 She was only 8 and a half-months-old at the time of her diagnosis.
 I had just turned 35.

 To give back for the great care we received, my family started donating to a small retinoblastoma fund through University Health Network.
-When Talia was four-years-old, we were told that doctors sent Talia’s tumor to British Columbia for further testing using a newly developed technique.
-To our great relief, we got the news that we were hoping for - Talia’s tumor was not genetic.
+When Talia was four-years-old, we were told that doctors sent Talia’s tumour to British Columbia for further testing using a newly developed technique.
+To our great relief, we got the news that we were hoping for - Talia’s tumour was not genetic.
 What was incredible was that the funds used to pay for the testing were covered by the same small retinoblastoma fund that we had been donating to for years!
 I was in complete shock and excitement; some of this money came from my family’s own donations.
 I really saw how funds are being put to use; they really do make an outstanding difference.

 Celebrating my daughter as a cancer survivor, I am participating in the Rexall OneWalk to Conquer Cancer benefiting Princess Margaret Cancer Centre.
 It’s a next-generation fundraiser and 25-kilometre walk throughout Toronto.